wp-plugins/email-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy way to place a email list with content on your Wordpress site.
+An easy way to place a email marketing list with content on your Wordpress site.

 == Description ==

-An easy way to place a email list with content on your Wordpress site.
+An easy way to place a email marketing list with content on your Wordpress site.

 * [Upgrade to Email List Pro](http://www.thinklandingpages.com/email_list_pro/)

-###What you get when you use the Email List email list
+###What you get when you use the Email Marketing List email list

-* subscribe email addresses to the email list via a link
+* subscribe email addresses to the email marketing list via a link
-* unsubscribe email addresses from the email list via a link
+* unsubscribe email addresses from the email marketing list via a link
-* manage subscribers to your email list through the admin dashboard
+* manage subscribers to your email marketing list through the admin dashboard
-* create emails to send to your email list
+* create emails to send to your email marketing list
 * edit saved emails
 * send emails to your email list from the admin dashboard
 * see a history of all emails sent to your email list